 I'm slow to text back because it's hard without overthinking.
 I fear judgement of imperfect opinions, which can hinder friendships or potential relationships.

-I believe perfection in romance can't be achieved anyway, at least not outside of hindsight, wine-sight and loveisblind-sight.
+I believe perfection in romance can't be achieved outside of hindsight, wine-sight and loveisblind-sight.
 Passion is controlled by blustering impulsive wind that doesn't keep direction or pace.
 The best thing to do is soar or battle towards functional loving relationships, but also understand that the effort to do so will never end.
 Although my love life will never reach perfection, as a romantic I will keep on striving towards it.

 Blogging is a creative outlet with more freedom.
 When writing I'm in control, as I can fail and improve until there's something I can be happy with.
 Like in life, I don't know where to go until I've been there.
 Unlike in life, if nice phraseology is hidden in a mountain of crap, the crap has no reason to still exist.
 My process involves caressing up, addressing around and softly messing until the fruits of the moment become as fuzzy as the time between their conception and recreation.